rhburrows/git-review/README.md

 - It only really works with linear history, I haven't dealt with branching yet
-- It doesn't auto-complete once it hits the final commit, you have to manually `git review abort`
 - It can get stuck if navigating history with dead-ends (e.g. a temporary branch that was later deleted)